ElRapt/globalslowmode/README.md

 This project is licensed under the MIT License.
 Feel free to use, modify, and distribute this bot as per the terms of the license.
 ## Credits

-This Discord Slowmode Bot was developed by ElRaptou and uses discord.py.
+Global Slow Mode was developed by ElRaptou and uses discord.py.